darkdevil120/Dark_Devil-Game-/README.md

-# Hamster Kombat Clone
+# Dark_Devil Kombat

-This repository contains the initial setup and the final version of the Hamster Kombat clone project, including the basic project structure, necessary images, and icons.
+This repository contains the initial setup and the final version of the Dark_Devil Kombat  project, including the basic project structure, necessary images, and icons.

 ## Overview

-This project is a clone of the popular Telegram mini app, Hamster Kombat.
+This project is a clone of the popular Telegram mini app, Dark_Devil Kombat.
 The repository provides two branches:

 1. **Initial Setup**: Provides the foundational structure and assets needed to build the full application.
 2. **Final Version**: The completed application with all functionalities.